Volcano

 Shield volcano

 Shield volcanoes have a broad, flattened dome-like shape created by layers of hot and runny lava flowing over its surface and cooling.
-When magma is very hot and runny, gases can escape easily.
 Eruptions of this type of magma are gentle, with large amounts of magma reaching the surface to form vast lava flows.
+Because the lava can flow easily, it can move down gradual slopes over great distances from the volcanic vents.

-Composite volcano (Strato)
+Composite volcano (Stratovolcano)

 Caldera volcano